gitter-badger/firesearch/README.md

 ####Setting up FireSearch
 <b>1. </b>Note: this library is recomended for Sdk Versions 14 and above and for use in Android Studio.

-<b>2. </b>In your root project directory, not you app directory, make sure its build.gradle file compiles the below or latest support appcompat in its dependencies:
+<b>2. </b>In your root project directory, not your app directory, make sure its build.gradle file calls mavenCentral:

 ```java
 buildscript {